Changissnz/selfinterest/README.md

 law.
 Questions posed against the value of development, the constructionist aspect of progress, are convincing enough when they make mention of this truth underneath: axioms of natural law cannot change in existence but in effecting phenomena.
-So there are phenomena and existences of forms to produce perception, and perception recognizes, in belief, eventualities and certainties that are to be.
+So there are phenomena and existences of forms that is input for perception, and perception recognizes, in belief, eventualities and certainties that are to be.
 Processes to recognize particular phenomena as "human conflict" are themselves part of the problem.
 A starving man is different from both a broken man and a decapitated man, for one.
 The acclimative quality of self-interest in the context of economic wrongdoings, specifically that of